microsoft/code-push/sdk/README.md

 # CodePush Management SDK (Node.js)

-A JavaScript library for programmatically managing your CodePush account (e.g. creating apps, promoting releases), which allows authoring Node.js-based build and/or deployment scripts, without needing to shell out to the CLI.
+A JavaScript library for programmatically managing your CodePush account (e.g. creating apps, promoting releases), which allows authoring Node.js-based build and/or deployment scripts, without needing to shell out to the appcenter CLI.

 ## Getting Started

-1. Create an access token to authenticate with the CodePush server using the following App Center CLI command:
+1. Create an access token to authenticate with the CodePush server using the following appcenter CLI command:

     ```shell
     appcenter tokens create -d "DESCRIPTION_OF_THE_TOKEN"
     ```

 2. Install the management SDK by running `npm install code-push --save`

 3. Import it using the following statement (using ES6 syntax as applicable):